CCPBioSim/BioSim-analysis-workshop/paper/paper.md

 # Summary

-We present an open-source course teaching how to set-up and analyse molecular dynamics (MD) simulations of biomolecules using proteins as a use-case.
-The course consists a blend of lectures and practical sessions using Jupyter notebooks.
+We present an open-source course on how to set-up and analyse molecular dynamics (MD) simulations of biomolecules using proteins as a use-case.
+The course consists of a blend of lectures and practical sessions using Jupyter notebooks.

 # Statement of Need